Nikkath-25/sql-data-warehouse-project/README.md

 - **Scope**: Focus on the latest dataset only; historization of data is not required.

-- **Documentation**: Provide clear documentaion of the data model to support both business stakeholders and analytics tyeams.
+- **Documentation**: Provide clear documentaion of the data model to support both business stakeholders and analytics teams.

 ---